bcaffo/regmodsbook/manuscript/14_binary.md

 interpreted as log odds ratios.
 Odds ratios of 1 or log odds ratios of 0 are interpreted as no effect of the regressor on the outcome.

+## Exercises

+1. Load the dataset `Seatbelts` as part of the `Datasets` package via `data(Seatbelts)`.
+Use `as.data.frame` to convert the object to a dataframe.
+Create a new outcome variable for whether or not greater than 119 drivers were killed that month.
+Fit a logistic regression GLM with this variable as the outcome and `kms`, `PetrolPrice` and `law` as predictors.
+Interpret your parameters.
+2. Fit a binomial model with `DriversKilled` as the outcome and `drivers` as the total count with `kms` , `petrol` and `law` as predictors, interpret your results.

+3.